Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/gathlain-wanderer.md

   - name: "Hide and Seek"
     desc: "  The gathlain ignores [[terrain|difficult terrain]] from non-magical foliage."
   - name: "Rootbound"
     desc: "⬺ __Requirements__ The gathlain isn't using their wings to fly  __Effect__  The gathlain sprouts woody roots from the tips of their wings that bind an adjacent creature's limbs.
-The target must succeed at a DC 17 Fortitude save or be [[grabbed|grabbed]] by the gathlain's wing-tip vines until the start of the gathlain's next turn."
+The target must succeed at a DC 17 Fortitude save or be [[rules/conditions.md#Grabbed|grabbed]] by the gathlain's wing-tip vines until the start of the gathlain's next turn."

 speed: 20 feet, fly 30 feet